 When you have received your login details, go to app.ocerra.com.
 We recommend bookmarking this page for your convenience.

-- In the app go to Xero tab and click +connect.
+- In the app, go to Settings and select Xero as your integration and click +connect.

 - Click Sync Chart of Accounts and Vendors/Suppliers.
 This is a minimum required for the integration to work.